 Customers despise standing in a line.
 For many years, the consistent trend across the retail landscape is that a poor checkout experience, specifically having to queue, is the number 1 customer irritant globally.
 Why do you think the big hitters are battling it out to become the first “successful” fully contactless checkout-free retailer?
 Billions of $/£s have been invested.
 Fanfare openings of this type of store are aplenty.
 But despite the early adopters shouting from the rooftops, the early majority at this point are resistant to change—or so it seems.

 The fact is that the staffed checkout experience isn’t going anywhere any time soon, regardless of what we read in the press.
 It remains a key focus for retailers around the world.

-This is the first in a series of posts (see Part 2) that explores the humble queue and its impact to your business’ most important factor: the customer.
+This is the first in a series of posts (see Part 2 and Part 3) that explores the humble queue and its impact to your business’ most important factor: the customer.

 Over the years there have been many incredibly clever people who have dedicated their lives to researching queue theory, creating complicated mathematical algorithms and detailed white paper research that even the brightest man or woman in the street will find difficult to understand.
 I know.
 I’ve read most of them.